ory/docs/docs/hydra/benchmark.md

 represent what performance you would get with a zero-overhead database implementation.

-We do not include benchmarks against databases (e.g. MySQL, PostgreSQL, SQLite or CockroachDB) as the performance greatly differs between deployments (e.g. request latency, database configuration) and tweaking individual things may greatly improve performance.
+We don't include benchmarks against databases (e.g. MySQL, PostgreSQL, SQLite or CockroachDB) as the performance greatly differs between deployments (e.g. request latency, database configuration) and tweaking individual things may greatly improve performance.
 We believe, for that reason, that benchmark results for these database adapters are difficult to generalize and potentially deceiving.
-They are thus not included.
+They're thus not included.

 This file is updated on every push to master.
 It thus represents the benchmark data for the latest version.